Strideyy/G6-Stock-Predictor/README.md

 A machine learning program, used to predict stocks.
 Currently using NASDAQ data.

 # How to use:
+Please install the following packages/libraries using "pip install <package name>" in your system command prompt.
+You must be running Python version 3.8.5 for to utilise the TensorFlow library.
+  - tensorflow
+  - keras
+  - plotly
+  - pandas
+  - numpy
+  - sklearn
+  - matplotlib

 To use this program, install from this repository and run the TSE_dev.py file.
 Work through the text boxes and click enter after each input to see a graph of that company's historical performance and a prediction graph from your investment.
 Alternatively, follow the video guide found here. https://www.youtube.com/channel/UCxImnvIgyTMVsgd4LL6944A

 # **Important, Please Read:**

+Please check you are running Python version 3.8.5 have all the necessary dependancies installed.

 When inputting a company to view their stocks, please refer to the list of companies in the "sample" folder found on the master branch.
 Inputs must be in capitals and without the ".csv" file type.